Eddie Murphy and OG cast return after 30 years in film sequel Beverly Hills Cop 4

-Beverly Hills Cop 4: title, poster, and plot confirmed with Eddie Murphy back as Axel Foley in Netflix sequel
+Beverly Hills Cop 4: new trailer premiere and title as Eddie Murphy returns as Axel Foley in Netflix sequel

 Eddie Murphy, Judge Reinhold, and John Ashton return in trailer for Netflix action comedy sequel Beverly Hills Cop 4